Culture Services and Policies

 Ordering and Using Reproductions.
 To request permission to publish an image, please complete the Reproduction Request Form and send it to the Rights and Reproductions staff listed below.
 A curator will review the form, advise if the image can be reproduced and determine reproduction fees.
 All photo orders are processed through a University of Washington photography lab.
 Please note that the process of requesting permission may take up to two months to complete and involves fees.

-For more information, contact the Rights and Reproductions Manager or the Archaeology Collections Manager, if applicable, on the People & Contact page.
+For more information, contact the Rights and Reproductions Manager or the Archaeology Collections Manager, if applicable, on the People and Contact page.